Give your customers a friction-free experience all along their buyers' journey

 Transition in a nutshell

-Whenever there is an action (input), be it customer-driven or business-driven, if it meets the Signal criteria and the record condition, the record in the source stage (the preceding stage) will be transmitted (transition) to the corresponding next stage while executing business actions simultaneously (output).
+Whenever there's an event (input) ;whether it's customer-driven or business-driven; if it meets the Signal criteria and the record condition, the record in the source stage (the preceding stage) will be transitioned to the corresponding next stage (the destination stage) while executing business actions simultaneously (output).

 For each transition, you can:

-1. Add standard and custom Signals to capture a wide range of events
+- Add standard and/ or custom Signals to capture a wide range of events

-3. Narrow down further using record conditions for precision
+- Narrow things down further using record conditions for precision

 UX shortcuts for transitions